Teshkan Bridge

 Sheep share the Teshkan bridge with vehicular traffic in Badakhshan.

-The Teshkan Bridge in Badashkhan is a bridge across the Kokcha River.
+The Teshkan Bridge in Badakhshan is a bridge across the Kokcha River.

-Highway 302, which crosses the bridge, is the only road connection between Badashkhan and the rest of Afghanistan.
+Highway 302, which crosses the bridge, is the only road connection between Badakhshan and the rest of Afghanistan.

 In 1999 the bridge was a strategic resource fought over by two competing militia leaders.

 In 2007 ISAF forces and Provincial Reconstruction Team Feyzabad reconstructed a bridge built by the Soviet Union.

 The new bridge took two months to build.

 A steel frame and a new surface were built on top of the existing bridge, using the existing bridge pier.

-The Governor of Badashkhan presided over the ribbon-cutting on October 16, 2007, when the bridge was recommissioned.
+The Governor of Badakhshan presided over the ribbon-cutting on October 16, 2007, when the bridge was recommissioned.